earthonion/Anki-Android/README.md

 # AnkiDroid (FORK 🍴)

-this fork removes the "hard" and "easy" buttons. might make it a setting later idk
+this fork removes the "hard" and "easy" buttons.

-also might add a heatmap to show how often you use anki.

 ----